 Meet Erin.
 She’s confident, capable and charismatic.
 She’s going to be a great teacher.
 Her confidence, she explains, comes from the strong background she’s gotten as a foreign language education major.
 That includes not only the courses she’s taken, but also the experiences she amassed in other areas of this major.

 “The College has a study abroad program in La Rochelle, France, which is a wonderful site.
-Initially, I didn’t think I could go abroad given my schedule, but it all worked out miraculously.
-The program in La Rochelle is amazing.
+Initially, I didn’t think I could go abroad given my schedule, but it all worked out.
+The program is amazing.
 It’s well established and there’s a tremendous network of host families involved.
 For me, it truly was an immersion experience to spend a full semester there.
 As a foreign language major, I feel it’s imperative to take advantage of this kind of experience.
 You have the chance to be among native speakers, and interact and make mistakes.
 I got a lot of confidence and comfort from that.”

-Erin knows it can be scary heading toward graduation and out into the world.
-But she’s confident that she’ll be fully prepared when she steps into her first classroom as a French teacher.
-“I know that I’ll hit the ground running when the time comes.”
+Erin says she’s confident that she’ll be fully prepared when she steps into her first classroom.
+“I’ve had a really great experience in this program.
+I know that I’ll hit the ground running when the time comes.”

-- Students who successfully complete this major receive South Carolina teacher certification, which is recognized by all other U.S. states.
+❱❱ Graduates receive South Carolina teacher certification, which is recognized by all other U.S. states.

-- Foreign language education majors secure teaching jobs straight out of college.
+❱❱ Our graduates secure teaching jobs straight out of college.